google/oss-fuzz/docs/glossary.md

 in a specific build mode (e.g. with enabled or disabled assertions), optionally combined with a [sanitizer](#sanitizer).

-For example, we have an "libfuzzer_asan_sqlite" job type, indicating sqlite3 fuzz target builds using libFuzzer and ASan.
+For example, we have a "libfuzzer_asan_sqlite" job type, indicating a build of all sqlite3 fuzz target using libFuzzer and ASan.

 ## Test Input
 A sequence of bytes that is used as the input to a Fuzz Target.